WU Vienna Summer University

 WU is located in the heart of the city, and students can easily navigate the city by bus, tram or underground (subway) system, and travel throughout Europe via the European Rail Network (EuroRail).
 The Wein Westbahnhof (Vienna West Rail Station) is easily accessible with trains connecting to Germany, Switzerland, Hungary and more.
 The City Airport Train (CAT) connects the city to Vienna International Airport.
 A Vienna public transportation ticket is included in the cost of the program.

 Students may choose from two different three-week sessions that take place in July or August.
 Each session includes intensive coursework in selected business courses plus social and cultural activities.
 Course selections vary from year to year and will vary slightly between the July and August sessions, but typically include topics such as International Business, International Marketing, Entrepreneurship, and Strategic Management.
 Learn more about WU course offerings for upcoming sessions.

 Courses are taught by a team of experienced WU lecturers and international guest lecturers with the main objective of deepening specific knowledge in business.
 Courses are designed to be highly interactive with an emphasis on group discussion and teamwork.
 Visiting local companies and solving practical case studies in intercultural groups complements the strong theoretical basis.

 Open to KU graduate students and undergraduate students with a minimum 3.0 cumulative GPA.
 There is no language requirement; the language of instruction is English.

 Scholarships may be available for study abroad programs.
 Consult the Center for Global Business Studies website for more information on study abroad scholarships for business students.
-For general study abroad scholarship information, consult the Office of Study Abroad website.
+For funding opportunities available through Study Abroad & Global Engagement, please visit our Study Abroad Scholarships page.

-Learn more about the International Summer University at WU:
+Learn more about the International Summer University at WU